EYO-07/MiniSystemMonitor/README.md

 # MiniSystemMonitor

-Hi, I am oZumbiAnalitico an amateur programmer
+Hi, I am oZumbiAnalitico an amateur programmer.
-...
 This program was made with Visual Studio Community and assisted by Grok A.I.
-... it uses third party resources which I can't store here, so you need to find by yourself
+It uses third party resources which I can't store here, so you need to find by yourself
 1. OpenHardwareMonitorLib.dll ; Download the OpenHardwareMonitorLib and put the OpenHardwareMonitorLib.dll inside the executable folder.
-2. yt-dlp ;
+2. yt-dlp ; Works with yt-dlp, put the yt-dlp.exe in the same directory or use the context menu to find yt-dlp.
 3. Windows Media Player ; ...

 [ MiniSystemMonitor ] : Minimalist Translucent Gadget for Monitoring Resources